lujiannan/ECE421_projects/stock_monitor/README.md

 - Additionally, our programs prompts and calls are setup to prevent crashes (i.e. they include error checkers).

 ## Charting Setup
 We used the `plotly` crate to create a chart of both line and candlestick traces for the stock data.
-The line chart shows the daily closing prices, while the candlestick represents volatile days.
+The line trace shows the daily closing prices, while the candlestick trace represents volatile days.
 The x-axis represents the date and the y-axis represents the stock price (in $USD).
 We enabled autoscaling for the y-axis to ensure that all data points are visible in the chart.
-The program generates an interactive "plot.html" file.
+The program generates an interactive `plot_<stock_ticker>.html` file.
 The interactivity of the chart allows the user to show/hide traces, and zoom into date ranges.

 ## Project Setup
 To build the program: